Auxilium Mentoring Program

 - Contact their mentees by August, at least one week before the start of APU’s New Student Orientation.

 - Attend the Auxilium Ice Cream Social on the first Thursday of the semester to meet their mentees.

 - Meet with mentees at least two other times during the fall semester (i.e. coffee, meal, Honors Colloquia event, other event).

 All peer mentors will be expected to meet with the Honors College Student Advisory Board at their last meeting of the fall semester to evaluate the Auxilium Peer Mentoring Program.

 - Peer mentors will have access to Student Life and Academic resources and contact information to share with their mentees as appropriate, depending on the situation.

-- The Honors Program director and program coordinator are available throughout the semester to provide additional avenues of support for mentors.
+- The Honors College dean and program manager are available throughout the semester to provide additional avenues of support for mentors.